-OPERATING BUDGET - Authorized expenditures for ongoing municipal services (i.e., police and fire protection, street maintenance, parks, and libraries).
+OPERATING BUDGET - Authorized expenditures for ongoing municipal services (e.g., police and fire protection, street maintenance, parks, and libraries).

 ORDINANCE - A law adopted by the City Council.
 Ordinances usually amend, repeal, or supplement the Municipal Code; provide zoning specifications; or appropriate money for specific purposes.
-Most ordinances require two hearings: an introduction, followed 12 days later by the adoption.
-The Appropriations Ordinance may be passed on the day of introduction after two public hearings.

-OTHER LOCAL TAXES - Taxes other than property tax.
-This category includes sales tax, property transfer tax, and transient occupancy tax.
+OTHER LOCAL TAXES - Taxes other than property tax, including sales tax, property transfer tax, and transient occupancy tax.

-OTHER REVENUES - This category consists mainly of refunds and revenue generated from the sale of publications and excess inventory.
+OTHER REVENUES - This revenue category consists mainly of refunds and revenue generated from the sale of publications and excess inventory.